GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 We've chained these animations using `animation.finished.then()` prior to executing the next animation set in the chain.
 This way, the animations appear in order, and you are even applying effects to different target elements with different options set (such as speed and ease).

 Within CSS, this would be cumbersome to recreate, especially when applying unique, yet sequenced animations to multiple elements.
-You'd have to use a `"@keyframe"`, sort out the correct timing percentages to place the animations, and use `"animation-delay"` prior to triggering the animations in the sequence.
+You'd have to use a `@keyframe`, sort out the correct timing percentages to place the animations, and use `animation-delay` prior to triggering the animations in the sequence.

-## Play, pause, and reverse
+### Example: Play, pause, and reverse

 What can open, should close!
-Luckily, since [Chrome 39](https://developers.google.com/web/updates/2014/12/web-animation-playback), the WAAPI has provided us the ability to play, pause, and reverse our animations.
+Luckily, since [Chromium 39](https://developers.google.com/web/updates/2014/12/web-animation-playback), the Web Animations API has provided us the ability to play, pause, and reverse our animations.

-You can take the above animation, and give it a smooth, reversed animation when clicking the button again using `".reverse()"`.
+You can take the above animation, and give it a smooth, reversed animation when clicking the button again using `.reverse()`.
 This way, you can create a smoother and more contextual interaction for our modal.

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">